fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 })
 ```

 The error that is passed forward is given to the <em>next</em> function as a parameter.
-If <em>next</em> was called without a parameter, then the execution would simply move onto the next route or middleware.
-If the <em>next</em> function is called with a parameter, then the execution will continue to the <i>error handler middleware</i>.
+If <em>next</em> was called without an argument, then the execution would simply move onto the next route or middleware.
+If the <em>next</em> function is called with an argument, then the execution will continue to the <i>error handler middleware</i>.

 Express [error handlers](https://expressjs.com/en/guide/error-handling.html) are middleware that are defined with a function that accepts <i>four parameters</i>.
 Our error handler looks like this: